 The Vikings got to the North American continent much earlier than Columbus made it to the Caribbean islands in 1492, but both found the New World had already been settled by prior immigrants.
-The Spaniards called the people they discovered "Indians," but Columbus never made it to India or China.
+The Spaniards called the people they discovered "Indians," but Columbus never made it to India.

 Settlement from Europe might explain how the Clovis points found in Virginia most closely resemble stone tools that were developed near Solutré in southern France, rather than technology found in Siberian archeologic sites.
 Initial settlement from the east could also explain why Clovis points are more numerous in the Southeast.
-Also, geological sources of the stone found in stockpiled caches with Clovis points suggest the population was migrating north and west, rather than from the Pacific Ocean to the east.3
+In addition, geological sources of the stone found in stockpiled caches with Clovis points suggest the population was migrating north and west, rather than from the Pacific Ocean to the east.4

-However, there are serious doubts about the 5,000-year gap between the dates of the Solutrean and Clovis cultures, the capacity for long distance boat travel at the end of the Ice Age, and the suitability of the ice-edge corridor for migration.
-A solid edge to the ice shelf may have existed only briefly each year, and the shelf could have generated icebergs with boat-sinking waves at the same time ancient hunters were seeking seals.6
+There are serious doubts about the 5,000-year gap between the dates of the Solutrean and Clovis cultures, the capacity for long distance boat travel at the end of the Ice Age, and the suitability of the edge of the icepack for migration.
+A solid edge to the icepack may have existed only briefly each year, and summer melting could have generated icebergs with boat-sinking waves at the same time ancient hunters were seeking seals.6